dwayn/aws-management-suite/README.md

 Instance Management
 * Instances can be manually added or edited using `ams host add` or `ams host edit` respectively
 * Instance discovery has been implemented, allowing the hosts table to be automatically populated

+Route53
+* Discovery has been implemented to synchronize the local database with the current state of Route53 DNS records and health checks
+* create raw DNS record
+* create DNS record for a specific host without explicitly defining a number of the parameters that are on the host (optionally also configure a health check for the record)
+* create Route53 health checks
+* support for managing Weighted Round Robin, Failover, and Latency routing policies in Route53 records
+* delete DNS record

 ## Setup and Configuration
 ### Initial installation